Preparing for Quality Payment Program Year Four

 Please download this PowerPoint to help facilitate the conversation or contact SVSQuality@vascularsociety.org to schedule a consultation with one of our SVS Vascular Verification leaders to discuss working with your c-suite.

-The American College of Surgeons (ACS) and the Society for Vascular Surgery (SVS) are pleased to present the Vascular Verification Program, a national quality verification program focused on the care and treatment of patients receiving vascular surgical and interventional care in an inpatient setting.
+The American College of Surgeons (ACS), in collaboration with the Society for Vascular Surgery (SVS), proudly presents the Vascular Verification Program—a national quality verification program designed to support the ongoing advancement and long-term sustainability of care for patients receiving vascular surgical and interventional services in the inpatient setting.

 Become a Vascular-VP Center